vickyw1112/sreddit/README.md

 A logged in user can upvote a post on their feed and trigger a api request (`PUT /post/vote`) For now it's ok if the upvote doesn't show up until the page is refreshed.

+In addition the user can also retract their upvote, you can do this via `DELETE /post/vote`

 **Post new content**
 Logged in users can upload and post new content from a [modal](https://www.webopedia.com/TERM/M/modal_window.html) or seperate page via (`POST /post`).
 The uploaded content can either be text, an image, or a combination of both.